How To Help Someone With Anxiety Over Text

-Reminding a loved one they have nothing to hide and that you love them unconditionally is always a good way to reassure them.
+How to help someone with anxiety over text: reminding a loved one they have nothing to hide and that you love them unconditionally is always a good way to reassure them.

 Praise their strengths and celebrate their uniqueness, letting them know that you’ll be there for them during both the good days and the bad ones.